rabailshafeeq/E-Commerce-Business-Analytics-Using-Advanced-SQL-and-Streamlit/README.md

 ## Conclusion

-This project demonstrates how SQL can be used as a powerful tool for solving real business problems.
-By analyzing structured data, it provides insights into customer behavior, revenue distribution, and product performance.
+This project demonstrates how SQL can be applied to real-world business scenarios to derive meaningful insights.
+It highlights the importance of understanding customer value, revenue concentration, and product performance for data-driven decision-making.

-The findings highlight the importance of:

-* Customer retention strategies
-* Revenue concentration awareness
-* Product optimization

 ---